 All departments and units must have an approved policy for distributing merit pool money to bargaining unit faculty who meet or exceed expectations for teaching; research, scholarship, and creative activities; and service.
 Current unit policies are posted on this website under Departmental Policies.

 Any changes to current merit review policies must follow the CBA policy development process.
 The department or unit head, dean, vice president, provost or designee may call for changes to the established governance policy of a department or unit by informing the unit faculty of the change being considered, thereby initiating the unit’s process for policy revision.
 In addition, the faculty of each unit can call for a review and possible revision of the merit raise policy either through a process established in the unit’s internal governance policy or at a regular faculty meeting.
 In order to begin this process, faculty can ask the unit head to initiate the review and revision of the unit’s merit raise policy.
 Revision of policies would then follow the process outlined in CBA Article 4, Section 1.

-The Provost and Academic Affairs require that merit review policies consider the following:
+The Provost requires that merit review policies consider the following:

 - The specific mandatory criteria and other factors that might be used to evaluate teaching, scholarship, creative activities, research and service, in alignment with Article 19 (NTTF Review and Promotion) and Article 20 (TTF Review and Promotion).